Duration: 15 Nights & 16 Days

 Upon arrival check-in the hotel.
 Later proceed for sightseeing.
 The Shekhawati region is dotted with so many havelis that tracking them is something akin to a treasure hunt.
 Various forms of fine art adorn the walls and the ceilings of these structures as a contrast to the otherwise flat and barren land.

 Overnight Hotel - Mandawa (B)

 Day 04 Mandawa – Nagaur - Khimsar (250 Km / 5 Hrs)

 Proceed for Khimsar, en-route visit Nagaur.
 The Ahhichatragarh Fort is a medium size fort, built by Mughal Emperors Akbar and Shah Jahan.
 A well planned Mughal Garden retains its old pleasant appearance even today.
 The city and buildings show distinct Muslim influence.
 A five domed mosque built by Emperor Akbar dominates the landscape.
 The city is best visited during the Ramdeoji Ka mela and Tejaji ka mela (fair) in February and August respectively.
 Continue drive to Khimsar and check-in at Fort Khimsar.

-Perched on the edge of the Great Thar Desert in the heart of rural India lies this unique 16th century fort that offers experience after exhilarating experience.
+Perched on the edge of the Great Thar Desert; in the heart of rural India; lies this unique 16th century fort.
 The battle-scarred walls & turrets remind of the glorious past.
 Hundreds of years of history unfolds as you glance at its battle-scarred walls and stroll down its ramparts.
-As you sip tea on the terraces you realize the beauty of being surrounded by acres of lush green gardens.
+As you sip tea on the terraces, you realize the beauty of being surrounded by acres of lush green gardens.

 Overnight Hotel - Khimsar (B)